ResearchMethods/Onderzoeksidee/research_idea_s4549775.md

 From the beginning it was clear that these measures were not really satisfactory, and only transitional.
 The main factor that required the specification of a new Internet Protocol was the limited address space of IPv4 [@raicu2003].
 IPv4 offers only $2^{32} = 4294967296 \approx 4.3bn$ addresses [@rfc791].
 This seemed like a lot back when it was specified, but turned out not to be sufficient with the prevalence of the Internet and Internet connected devices.

+There are several currently available transition mechanisms, like IPv4/IPv6 Dual Stack, NAT, \dots.
+Most of these mechanisms have major drawbacks however, regarding complexity, scaling, authentication, \dots. [@raicu2003]

+The two most promising transition mechanisms are *host-to-host encapsulation* (6-over-4) and *router-to-router encapsulation* (IPv6 in IPv4 tunneling).

+> In the host-to-host encapsulation method, the encapsulation is done at the source host and the decapsulation is done at the destination host.
+The encapsulated datagrams are sent through a native IPv4 network that has no knowledge of the IPv6 network protocol.
+[@raicu2003]

+> In router-to-router tunneling mechanism, encapsulation is done at the edge router of the originating host and decapsulation is done at the edge router of the destination host.
+[@raicu2003]

+Host-to-host encapsulation performs better with regards to latency, throughput, and connection time, but leads to large increases in the CPU utilization of the hosts [@raicu2003].

 As far back as 2000, only two years after the specification of IPv6 was complete [@rfc2460], patents have been granted for an "IPv4-IPv6 converting apparatus" that works around some of the issues with conventional transitional measures.
 It is relatively complicated, and requires a dedicated converter sitting between the IPv4 and IPv6 hosts. [@tsuchiya2000] Another big drawback is that the technology is patented.

 # Method